git/git/git-gui/README.md

 ## Signing off

-You need to sign off your commits before sending them to the list.
-You can do that by passing the `-s` option to `git-commit`.
+You need to sign off your cummits before sending them to the list.
+You can do that by passing the `-s` option to `git-cummit`.
 You can also use the "Sign Off" option in Git GUI.

-A sign-off is a simple 'Signed-off-by: A U Thor \<author@example.com\>' line at the end of the commit message, after your explanation of the commit.
+A sign-off is a simple 'Signed-off-by: A U Thor \<author@example.com\>' line at the end of the cummit message, after your explanation of the cummit.

 A sign-off means that you are legally allowed to send the code, and it serves as a certificate of origin.
 More information can be found at